 The most popular way up is the Lycabettus Funicular, a cable car that takes you to the top in just a few minutes.
 But if you’re up for it, the hiking trails winding through the pine forests offer a more scenic and rewarding climb.

 For an unforgettable experience, visit Skyfall Athens, a rooftop cocktail bar with breathtaking views of the Acropolis.
-Go for sunset and order a signature cocktail — it’s one of the best places to watch the city light up at night.
+Go for sunset and order a signature cocktail.
+It’s one of the best places to watch the city light up at night.

-5. Pedion tou Areos – Athens’ Dog & Picnic Park
+5. Pedion tou Areos, Athens’ Dog & Picnic Park

 The largest park in Athens, Pedion tou Areos was inspired by European city parks.
 Although less famous than the National Gardens, it’s a local favorite for dog walkers, joggers, and anyone looking for a relaxing picnic spot.
 The park is also home to statues of Greek war heroes from the Greek War of Independence, making it an interesting cultural landmark as well.